-You can apply for housing subsidy in other municipalities outside of Peel, even if you are already on the wait list in Peel.
+You can apply for housing subsidy in other municipalities outside of Peel, even if you're already on the wait list in Peel.
 You can move into housing in the municipality that contacts you first when a subsidy is available.

-To apply for housing subsidy in other municipalities, you will need to visit their websites and follow their instructions to apply.
+To apply for housing subsidy in other municipalities, you'll need to visit their websites and follow their instructions to apply.
 Every municipality has its own application process.
-To find a list of municipalities offering social housing programs, visit Ontario's list of Service Managers and Their Service Areas.
+To find a list of municipalities offering social housing programs, visit Ontario's list of Service Managers and their service areas.

 We also offer several support options that you can apply for, which may help you during your wait:

 - Ontario Works – help paying for food, clothing, and shelter

 - Ontario Disability Support Program (ODSP) – financial help for people with disabilities